 You wouldn't expect that a designer dress would be made from the same materials as something you purchase from a mass market retailer so why assume that all horse boot materials are the same?
 Quick tip.
 They're not.
 As a general rule of thumb, less expensive synthetic boots are molded from cheaper plastics that don't have the same ability to flex and mold to your horse's leg as well as the better TPU types.
 They also tend to be heavier.

 If you're looking at leather boots, the cheaper end generally uses lower level grades of leather that's mineral tanned.
-Lots of countries like China and India have home grown leather that they can use to cut cost, but these countries also import the more expensive hides from countries like Italy and Argentina.
+Lots of countries like China and India have home grown leather that they can use to cut cost, but these countries also import more expensive hides from countries like Italy and Argentina.
 It's no coincidence that Auto makers like Porsche and Audi use Argentinian leather for their upholstery.
 This sort of leather is designed to look super luxurious but also stand up to lots of wear.
 Cheaper leather may start off looking good, but is more likely to show wear faster or discolor.
 Some European leathers are farmed and so the hides tend to be thinner but there are also some good quailty European leathers on the market - you can usually feel the difference.
 Also don't be fooled by names of materials that may sound like leather but aren't.
 If its 100% leather the description should say so.
-Otherwise its likely faux leather.
+Otherwise its likely faux leather even if its a fancy name that sounds like leather.
+If you're unsure, look at the detailed materials description - it's usually hiding in there somewhere.
 When it comes to leather, look for the country of origin of the actual leather, not where its manufactured, as these may be two different things.
 Try to find out as much as you can about the basic material so you know you are getting a good quality product.

 When it comes to using the best materials we're pretty transparent about how we feel.
 When we started in this industry we were looking at companies that had been around for 40+ years.
 The staggering thing we noticed was how many of them were still using materials and technologies that came up in the 1960's and 1970's.
 Take neoprene as an example.
 Neoprene was first made popular by the wet suit industry to insulate against the cold for divers submerged for long periods in cold water.
 Basically, neoprene was preferred for keeping the heat in.
 Does that sound like the ideal choice to wrap around your horse's leg as it works?
 There have been many studies on how just overheating your horse's legs by a few degrees can contribute to lameness and tendon problems, yet still so many boots are lined with materials not designed to breathe.
 Neoprene also won't protect against bacteria and fungus growth.
 Ever wondered why your horse's boots get stinky after a while?
 That's right - its the bacteria growing inside.
 If you train at a barn with communal horse buckets it's even worse as the bacteria and fungus can spread from horse to horse.
 Now, saving a few dollars doesn't sound like such a good idea when you factor in the potential cost of multiple vet bills!
 So why wouldn't a company bother to research to find better alternatives?
 Again, it often comes back to not being in control of the initial production.
 If the brand you like is buying their boots from a factory that uses neoprene because its cheap and plentiful, then neoprene is what they will get in their finished products.